Here's expressed by the host of this program documented to me almost always right 99.7% of the time.

 I do actually want to give a testimony for your books and tea, but if I could, I'd like to start with a story of growing up in Soviet Moscow.

-Oh, by all means do.
+Oh, by all means, do.

-And so growing up, my my childhood was quite a bit different in that regard as a lot of the kids around me.
+And so growing up, my childhood was quite a bit different in that regard as a lot of the kids around me.

-Uh I was in school in Moscow.
+I was in school in Moscow.

-You were in school in Moscow, okay.
+You were in school in Moscow?

 Okay.